XeniaRieger/Modern-Search-Engines/README.md

 The generated index file is stored at ``serialization\documents\index.pickle``.

 ## Run Topic Model
 The topic model is needed to rerank documents for diversity.
-Execute to train:
+A model trained on already crawled documents is stored at``serialization\ldamodel.pickle``.
+To train a new model on your crawled documents execute:
 ```
 cd backend/core
 python LDAmodel.py